dystonse/dystonse-gtfs-data/README.md

 ## How to use this

-`DB_PASSWORD=<database password> cargo run [--release] -- [-v] <schedule file path> <gfts-realtime file path(s)>`
+`DB_PASSWORD=<password> cargo run [--release] -- [-v] <gtfs file path> <gfts-rt file path(s)>`

 A mysql database (setup info is specified in [dystonse-docker](https://github.com/dystonse/dystonse-docker)) needs to be running before you can use this.
 Default values are provided for `DB_USER`, `DB_HOST`, `DB_PORT` and `DB_DATABASE`.

-`DB_PASSWORD` alsways has to be specified when running this.
+`DB_PASSWORD` always has to be specified when running this.

 without `-v`, the only output on stdout is a list of the gtfs-realtime filenames that have been parsed successfully.

 ## Docker integration

 This started out as a simple test repository for compiling Rust applications in docker.
-It used to conatin a hello-world-application written in Rust, and some docker fluff:
+It used to contain a hello-world-application written in Rust, and some docker fluff:

  * compile inside a docker container
  * copy binary into another container